PrimaveraDeveloper/lithium/howto/howto-generated-code.md

 }
 ```

-Notice that the class that we are generating - `MonitoringController` - has in fact no code generated, it just derives from a base class - `MonitoringControllerBase` - that includes the real generated code.
+Notice that the class that is generated - `MonitoringController` - has in fact no code generated, it just derives from a base class - `MonitoringControllerBase` - that includes the real generated code.

-This design allows to override the generated code, by overriding `MonitoringControllerBase` like in the following example:
+This design allows overriding the generated code, by overriding the base class implementations like in the following example:

 ```csharp
 using System.Diagnostics.CodeAnalysis;